Send the link below via email or IMCopy

 Simple ordinary things are described in a

-creative way to insert this “life” factor to literary works
+creative way to insert “life” into a piece of writing.

 Apostrophe is a rhetorical device that is most frequently found in poetry, but can be found in fiction and non-fiction, too.
 (Not to be confused with the punctuation mark.)